Fei Dongbin: Career in railway system (1991-2016)

 After graduating in 1991, he was assigned to Shenyang Railway Bureau, where he eventually served as chief engineer and deputy director in 2006.
 In May 2007, he was appointed executive deputy general manager of the Qinghai-Tibet Railway Company (now China Railway Qingzang Group), but having held the position for only one year.
 He served in the Transportation Bureau of the Ministry of Railways for four months in 2008 and soon was chosen as executive deputy director of the Beijing Railway Bureau in October 2008.
 In April 2009, Fei was appointed executive deputy director of the Jinan Railway Bureau, he remained in that position until January 2013, when he was transferred to Inner Mongolia and appointed director of the Hohhot Railway Bureau.

 Political career

 He served a short term as deputy party secretary of Hohhot and secretary of the Political and Legal Affairs Commission in 2016.
 In October 2016, he was named acting mayor of Ulanqab, confirmed in January 2017.
 He was elevated to party secretary, the top political position in the city, in June 2020.

 Fei was promoted to vice governor of Henan in April 2021 and six months later was admitted to member of the Standing Committee of the CCP Henan Provincial Committee, the province's top authority.

 Career in railway system (2022-2025)

 In September 2022, he was made party branch secretary of the National Railway Administration, concurrently holding the director position.

 Downfall

-On June 12, 2025, the Central Commission for Discipline Inspection and the National Supervisory Commission announced that Fei is under disciplinary review and supervisory investigation for suspected serious violations of discipline and law.
+On June 12, 2025, the Central Commission for Discipline Inspection and the National Supervisory Commission announced that Fei was under disciplinary review and supervisory investigation for suspected serious violations of discipline and law.
+In December 2025, he was expelled from the CCP and dismissed from public office.